Succeeding in Science

 If you are looking to convert your CGPA to a 4 point GPA click here

-The Centre for Student Academic Support (CSAS) offers a variety of online workshops and one-on-one sessions designed to help students develop their academic skills.
-There are no deadlines or commitment required, and the workshops are delivered through videos on Brightspace, so you can work through them at your own pace or just check out the ones that interest you.
-Various topics are covered, such as study skills, note-taking, time management, essay writing and more!
+The Centre for Student Academic Support (CSAS) offers a variety of online workshops, drop-in opportunities and one-on-one sessions designed to help students develop their academic skills.
+The learning and writing support workshops are available on Brightspace, so students can work through them at their own pace or just check out the ones that interest them.
+Various topics are covered, such as building successful study habits, note-taking, time management, editing and proofreading and more!

-To register, go to CSAS Online Support and click on “Enter our online learning community”.
-Then log into Brightspace and follow the directions.
-Once enrolled, the CSAS course will appear with all your other courses in Brightspace and in the Student Support category of Brightspace courses.
+To access CSAS' online resources, students can self-enrol via the Online Resources page and click on the appropriate button for a service in which they are interested.
+Once enrolled, the CSAS course will appear with all their other courses in Brightspace and in the Student Support category of Brightspace courses.
+For any questions, please contact CSAS (csas [at] carleton.ca).

 Managing Your Time